mr-jameson/design_a_bridge_beam/README.md

 ### Testing Procedure
 The application has been tested for beam configurations which are not adequate for the load and span, as well as for parameter configurations which are overdesigned and could be optimised by utilising a lighter beam.
-Refer to link below for testing log https://docs.google.com/spreadsheets/d/1q5jJ8jzO18O9azdHuJfD2PJaRS9XPx6oABJJf_b06-s/edit?usp=sharing
+Refer to link below for testing log. https://docs.google.com/spreadsheets/d/1q5jJ8jzO18O9azdHuJfD2PJaRS9XPx6oABJJf_b06-s/edit?usp=sharing

 ### Development Log